-It is important to be a full participant in events, and not just a passive observer.
+It is important to be a full participant in events and not just a passive observer.
 Activity increases self-esteem.
 When self-esteem suffers, our emotions, self-esteem, and personal values come under attack with it.

 #4.
 The brain is our main ally

-Stress, doubts, fears are the real enemies of an emotionally stable mind, which prevent you from focusing attention on the main thing.
+Stress, doubts, and fears are the real enemies of an emotionally stable mind, which prevent you from focusing attention on the main thing.

 How can you train your main ally – the mind?
-Silence, meditation and an attentive attitude to your needs and thoughts will help you.
+Silence, meditation, and an attentive attitude to your needs and thoughts will help you.
 Give it a couple of hours every day, and it will give you the opportunity to calm your mind.

 #5.
 Define your goals, values, principles

-A person should grow personally from day to day, constantly learning something new, gaining experience and improving his inner self.
+A person should grow personally from day to day, constantly learning something new, gaining experience, and improving his inner self.
 Tell yourself, “I deserve better and I want to be happy.”

 If a person has a goal and confidence that he is moving in the right direction, nothing will stop him on the path of life.
-And psychological and emotional balance will help you find the most important thing – yourself.
+The psychological and emotional balance will help you find the most important thing – yourself.